 But more important than the recognition – it works.
 Experience Grand Rapids and our hotel and convention center partners came home with several new convention prospects for the years ahead.

 While our team uses a variety of tactics to meet organizational goals pertaining to convention bookings, the old standby of attending tradeshows still works.
-We will contract nearly 160,000 future room nights for our Grand Rapids/Kent County hotels in 2019, and shows like the ASAE Annual Meeting and Exhibition continue to play a very important role in that success.
+We will be hosting 150+ conventions and meetings in Grand Rapids in 2022, with more than 118,535 attendees; and shows like the ASAE Annual Meeting and Exhibition continue to play a very important role in that success.

 So, while toasting our clients with a cold, local beer in one hand, we are holding their request for a proposal in the other…. cheers!